TheRealDreamTeam/hacker-tools/docs/SPECIFICATION.md

 ### Engagement & Feedback
 - **Status**: In Progress
-- **Description**: Users discuss tools and react with upvotes, favorites, subscriptions, and read tracking.
+- **Description**: Users discuss tools and react with upvotes, favorites, follows, and read tracking.
 - **User Stories**:
   - As a user, I want to comment on a tool and reply to threads so I can ask questions or provide feedback.
-  - As a user, I want to upvote/favorite/subscribe to tools so I can track what matters.
+  - As a user, I want to upvote/favorite/follow tools so I can track what matters.
   - As a user, I want to upvote comments so helpful answers are surfaced.
 - **Technical Implementation**:
-  - Models: `Comment`, `CommentUpvote`, `UserTool`
+  - Models: `Comment`, `CommentUpvote`, `UserTool`, `Follow` (polymorphic)
   - Threaded comments via `parent_id` on `Comment`
   - Comment types: `comment`, `flag`, `bug`; `solved` marks resolved flags/bugs
   - Tool show page sections: comments (threaded), flags (resolvable), bugs (resolvable)